-This study, based in the Arun River basin in eastern Nepal, captures the temporal and spatial variability in water stable isotope values driven by seasonal ISM and WWD moisture sources with data from both the pre- and post-monsoon that include surface water samples from drainages sourced from rain, snow, and glacial melt.
-It contributes to a growing understanding of the sources and timing of water contributions at low and mid elevations and offers isotopic data for surface water at elevations above 5000 m, where few samples have been collected previously.
-In the past, models of isotope depletion at high elevation relied on linear regression models to extrapolate isotope values from low and mid elevations.
-We show that there are strong nonlinear changes in the isotopic values of water contributions to the Arun River driven by high-elevation surface water sourced from snow and glacial melt dominated drainages.
+This study, based in the Arun River basin in eastern Nepal, captures the temporal and spatial variability in oxygen and hydrogen stable isotope values of river water driven by seasonal ISM and WWD moisture sources as well as the influence of different melt waters.
+This study targets the pre- and post-monsoon seasons, which represent base flow conditions when Himalayan rivers are not flushed with rainfall from the ISM, in order to assess the importance of snow and glacial meltwaters as well as groundwater on river water δ18O and δD values.
+Accordingly, we analyze data from water samples sourced from sub-drainages with extensive snowmelt, glacial melt, and groundwater as well as surface water river samples.
+This study contributes to a growing understanding of the sources and timing of water contributions at low and mid elevations and offers δ18O and δD data for surface water at elevations above 5000 m, where few samples have been collected previously.
+In the past, models of oxygen and hydrogen isotope depletion at high elevation relied on linear regression models to extrapolate isotope values from low and mid elevations.
+We show that there are strong nonlinear changes in the δ18O and δD values of water contributions to the Arun River catchment driven by high-elevation surface water influenced by snow and glacial melt waters.

 2 Study Site

-The Arun Valley receives precipitation from both the ISM and WWD and exhibits one of the steepest elevation gradients in the eastern Himalaya (200 m to 8480 m).
+The Arun Valley receives precipitation from both the ISM and WWD and exhibits one of the steepest elevation gradients in the eastern Himalaya (200 m to 8480 m in altitude).
 The 33,000-km2 Arun River contains ~15% glacierized area and is estimated to receive ~25% of annual streamflow from WWD-sourced snowmelt and ~70% from ISM-sourced rainfall (Bookhagen & Burbank, 2010; RGI Consortium, 2017).
 This study includes data from two sub-basins of the Arun River: the Barun Khola and the Sabha Khola (Fig. 1).
-The Barun Khola is a 468-km2 watershed with a mean catchment elevation of 4758 masl and ~30% glaciated area (Fig. 1a).
+The Barun Khola is a 468-km2 watershed with a mean catchment elevation of 4758 meters above sea level (masl) and ~30% glaciated area (Fig. 1a).
 The confluence of the Barun Khola with the Arun River is at Barun Bazaar.
 The Sabha Khola is a 549-km2 nonglacierized watershed with a mean elevation of 1503 masl (Fig. 1b).
 The confluence of the Sabha Khola and Arun River is located near Tumlingtar.
 Combined, the Barun and Sabha Khola span from 200 m to 8480 m at the summit of Mt.
 Makalu.
 The relief of the region allows for dense sampling over a wide range of elevations while minimizing changes in latitude and longitude.
-This study investigates the elevation fingerprint on water stable isotope values along an elevation gradient of nearly 6000 m and explores potential applications of water stable isotopes to parse surface water sourced from ISM versus WWD precipitation.
+This study investigates the elevation fingerprint on oxygen and hydrogen isotope values in surface waters along an elevation gradient of nearly 6000 m and explores potential applications of δ18O, δD, and deuterium excess to parse surface water sourced from ISM versus WWD precipitation.
+Furthermore, this study disaggregates the river water isotopic fingerprint from drainages dominated by snowmelt, glacial melt, and groundwater.
+In doing so, this study highlights the variability in river water δ18O and δD lapse rates that may be driven by “catchment effects” related to mixing water sources and elevation (Dutton et al., 2005).